Solving for Common Problems with Apple Screen Time

 If this doesn't work for you, I'm afraid that standard screen time probably won't cut it.

-You'd need to go a step further than screen time by supervising or managing your iPhone .
+You'd need to go a step further than screen time by enabling supervised mode on your iPhone.

 You can use Screen Time to enable a Web Content Filter to limit Adult Websites or specify specific URLs that should be blocked.
 This should enforce SafeSearch on Google and a few other search engines.